fwilleke80/com_audioarchive/README.md

 - Clip detail link
 - Original download link

 The module uses the component's protected playback, analysis, and download endpoints, clip access and publication checks, playback counting, shared player JavaScript and styling, and menu-aware SEF routing.
 Access to links and media endpoints is additionally governed by the component-wide frontend access setting.
-Category and tag links lead back to the appropriate Archive menu item, and tag descriptions are available as native hover tooltips.
+Tag links lead back to the appropriate Archive menu item, and tag descriptions are available as native hover tooltips.
+The optional category value is displayed as metadata rather than as a link.

 Random mode should normally be used without module caching when a new random selection is expected on each request.
 Clip-of-the-day mode produces a stable daily selection.